Nanaimo River: First Nations

 Along the Nanaimo River are the archaeological remains of five fall and winter Coast Salish villages.
 The villages are called Solachwan, Tewahlchin, Anuweenis, Kwalsiarwahl, and Ishihan.
 The villages were often occupied until April, in which the Coast Salish would then travel to Gabriola Island to hunt.
 The Nanaimo River was the lifeblood of the Coast Salish people living in modern-day Nanaimo.

 The Nanaimo River is part of the traditional territory of the Snuneymuxw and Stz'uminus First Nations.
 In total, the Snuneymuxw have six Indian reserves in the Nanaimo area.
 Nanaimo Town 1 is located on the west side of Nanaimo Harbour, just south of downtown Nanaimo.
 Three others, Nanaimo River 2, 3, and 4 are located on the Nanaimo River delta.
 Gabriola Island 5 is on Gabriola Island and Ma-guala 6 is on a small island in Degnen Bay on the south-west coast of Gabriola Island.

 Course

-The source of the Nanaimo River is the eastern slopes of Mount Hooper (49°0′42″N, 124°31′1″W).
+The source of the Nanaimo River is the eastern slopes of Mount Hooper.
 Mount Hooper is on the drainage divide that separates rivers flowing eastward towards the Strait of Georgia and westwards into the open Pacific Ocean.
 The western slopes of Mount Hooper are in the Nitinat River's watershed.

 From its source, the Nanaimo River flows east for most of its length then north into the south end of Nanaimo Harbour.
 There are two lakes, First and Second, along the river's course and multiple tributaries and other lakes in its watershed.

-Other than the aforementioned Indian Reserves, the small community of Cedar is the only community along the banks of the river.
+Other than the aforementioned Indian reserves, the small community of Cedar is the only community along the banks of the river.
 Other small communities, such as Cassidy (which straddles Haslam Creek), South Wellington, and Extension are found nearby in the river's lower watershed.